p12tic/libsimdpp/README.md

    - MSVC: 2013
    - ICC: 2013, 2015

-Clang 3.3 is not supported on ARM.
-MSVC is only supported on x86-64.
-ICC is only supported on x86 and x86-64.

  - C++98 version
    - GCC: 4.4-5.3
    - Clang: 3.3-3.8
    - MSVC: 2013
    - ICC: 2013, 2015

+Clang 3.3 is not supported on ARM.
+MSVC and ICC are only supported on x86 and x86-64.

 Documentation
 -------------